Digital-Learner/ms.fix.me.app/README.md

 then that will be great.
 No need to go overboard :)

 Here are the initial tasks that we'd like you to do:
 - Editing a product, variant or category in the administration doesn't work, why?
 Can you fix it?
-(There is more than one bug)
+(There is more than one bug) DONE
-- Change the category administration forms so they use simple_form
+- Change the category administration forms so they use simple_form DONE
 - Add a way to create a new product
 - Add a way to add a product to a category - AJAX would be nice, but not necessary